 Answer: There are times when you do not have these data for all clients.
-Add a validation comment to your ADR to explain the missing data.
+These missing data will trigger a warning message when you validate your data.
+Add a warning message comment to your ADR to explain the missing data.
 You will also find these missing data reflected in your Upload Completeness Report.